 If you’re still hungry after that, you’ll definitely want to nosh on the chicken and waffles pizza.
 If you like the savory-sweet combination, you’ll be a big fan of this one.
 We’re talking about pizza topped with fried chicken, bits of waffle, mozzarella and syrup.
 Also on the menu is a deep fried strawberry shortcake, a southern catfish sundae and a banana funnel cake.

 Ice Cream Potato, Western Idaho Fair

 You might be wondering why anyone would put the words “ice cream” and “potato” together.
 This popular Western Idaho Fair treat is actually just ice creamed dressed up to look like a potato, in honor of the state’s vegetable of choice.
-If you get a chance to attend the fair in Boise from Aug.
-17-26, you’ll definitely want to order this treat, which is really vanilla ice cream rolled in cocoa powder, split down the middle and topped with whipped cream, nuts and crushed Oreos.
+If you get a chance to attend the fair in Boise in August, you’ll definitely want to order this treat, which is really vanilla ice cream rolled in cocoa powder, split down the middle and topped with whipped cream, nuts and crushed Oreos.

 If you’re on the hunt for something savory, you can get an order of deep fried pickles to go along with your foot-long “Party Pup,” which is a hand-dipped, homemade corn dog.
 If that’s not enough pork for you, you can always finish off the day with bacon-wrapped pork belly on a stick or a bacon-wrapped hot dog.

 The folks at the Indiana State Fair really aren’t afraid to experiment.
 They’re so adventurous that they literally decided to take a traditional grilled cheese sandwich and flip it inside out.
 What does that mean exactly?
 First, they stuff sourdough bread with delicious gouda cheese.
 Then they put mild cheddar on the outside of the bread and toast it all up until it’s melty on the inside and crunchy on the outside.
 Pure genius.